 Areas of concern often addressed by a pediatric Occupational Therapists include:

-- Gross motor The child may appear awkward, accident-prone or clumsy.
+Gross motor skills for accident-prone or clumsy children.
 This can include activities such as catching a ball standing on one foot to put on pants or socks.

-- Self-care Dressing, feeding and eating, toileting, grooming and hygiene)
+Self-care including dressing, feeding and eating, toileting, grooming and hygiene.

-- Visual skills To use hands and eyes together, discriminating between objects, etc.
+Visual skills being able to use hands and eyes together, discriminating between objects, etc.

-- Sensory processing Creating an appropriate response to information from the environment such as light, touch, sound, movement, smell, taste, and awareness of our body.
+Sensory processing creating an appropriate response to information from the environment.
 Your child might be over or under sensitive to these things.

-- Cognitive skills Which can include problem solving, attention, and following directions
+Cognitive skills include problem-solving, attention and following directions.

-When a child does not seem to be developing like his/her siblings or peers, an Occupational Therapist may be necessary to determine if services are needed.
-The Centers for Disease Control and Prevention provides a list of developmental milestones from birth to age 5 and beyond.
+When a child does not seem to be developing like his or her siblings or peers, an occupational therapist may be necessary to determine if services are needed.
+The Center for Disease Control and Prevention provides a list of developmental milestones from birth to age 5 and beyond.
 Refer to this information and talk with your doctor if you have questions or concerns about your individual child’s development.